-Details of total cash outflow for leases and the maturity analysis of lease liabilities are set out in notes 10(c) and 18 respectively.
+Details of total cash outflow for leases and the maturity analysis of lease liabilities are set out in notes 10(c) and 17 respectively.

-As disclosed in note 2(c), the Group has early adopted the Amendment to HKFRS 16, Leases, Covid-19-Related Rent Concessions, and applies the practical expedient introduced by the Amendment to all eligible rent concessions received by the Group during the period.
+As disclosed in note 2(c), the Group has early adopted the Amendment to HKFRS 16, Leases, Covid-19-related rent concessions beyond 30 June 2021, and applies the practical expedient to all eligible rent concessions received by the Group during the period.